 If you love antiques the Lamb Arcade has over 40 shops selling a wide range of antique and vintage wares.
 We enjoyed an afternoon browsing, the antique furniture, vintage clothing and bric-a-brac.

 The Boat House Pub on the River Thames at Wallingford is a magical place to sit and have lunch.
 Overlooking the peaceful water of the River Thames and Wallingford’s medieval bridge, it is the place to sit back and relax after a Thames Path walk.

 We stumbled upon Dorchester and decided to explore this charming little village.
 Dorchester is a lovely village, of whitewashed, red brick and wattle and daub style buildings and a choice of pubs and tea rooms.

 What to see in Dorchester

 The Dorchester Abbey was built on the site of two earlier Saxon Cathedrals, the grounds are peaceful, with colourful gardens.
 Some of the Abbey’s treasures include 12th Century Font, 13th Century knight effigy, and 14th Century wall paintings.
 The Abbey is open daily.

 Dorchester Abbey Museum is well worth a visit.
 The museums has an interesting mix of displays that document the changing times and life of a village that has a history of settlement that goes back 6,000 years.
 Dorchester Abbey Museum is open from April to September.

 The Dorchester Festival is held biennially.
-This year the Dorchester Festival dates are from the 28th of April to the 7th of May 2017.
-Events include Masquerade Bash, Dorchester Duck Race, Comic Art Masterclass, Archaeology Tour and Jazz Supper with Cate Cody and much, much more.
-Tickets sell out so check the programme for your favourite event.
+Past events have included Masquerade Bash, Dorchester Duck Race, Comic Art Masterclass, Archaeology Tour and Jazz Supper with Cate Cody and much, much more.

 Where to eat and drink in Dorchester